valory-xyz/airdrop-helper/README.md

 4. Explore the examples in the script at [packages/example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/packages/example.py), for example:

+    > [NOTE]
-    [!NOTE] Some of the following tools require API keys or RPCs to be set in a .env file.
+    > Some of the following tools require API keys or RPCs to be set in a .env file.
 Read the example script for more information.

     ```python
     # Instantiate the Olas airdrop helper